Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Comparing the features

-To compare the three services, we’ll compare each of the entry-level plans: BigCommerce’s Standard plan, Shift4Shop’s Basic plan and Shopify’s Basic Shopify plan.
+We compare entry-level plans for each of the three e-commerce platforms: BigCommerce’s Standard plan, Shift4Shop’s Basic plan and Shopify’s Basic Shopify plan.

 None with Shopify Payments; 2% with external payment gateways